 Trap #4 – The Extraction Method and Lab Testing of CBD Oil

 The most important thing to take into consideration when buying CBD oil is to understand what you are getting.
-It’s important to make sure that the manufacturer of the CBD oil is a licensed pharmacist that understands what they are doing when formulating CBD products.
+It’s important to make sure that the manufacturer of the CBD oil is a highly skilled formulator.
 It’s important to check that the hemp or cannabis used is organic and certified and that the extraction method delivers the best possible product.

-This type of technique allows the manufacturer to capture CO2 in a liquid state and efficiently draw the CBD and terpenes from the plant.
+Carbon dioxide extraction allows the manufacturer to utilize CO2 in a supercritical liquid/gas state, and efficiently draw the CBD and terpenes from the plant.

-Once the extraction is complete, its is important that the company uses a third party lab to test raw compounds.
-This guarantees that you are getting an unbiased opinion of the CBD oil from a third party lab.
+Once the extraction is complete, it is important that the company uses a third-party lab to analyze the raw compounds.
+This guarantees that you are getting an unbiased opinion of the CBD oil from an independent source.

 Trap 5 – Lack of Transparency

 Where to Buy CBD Oil Online?

 CBD oil is paving a path for a new era of human health and wellness.
-Furthermore, due to the fact that it does not contain THC, it is often available in all states, including those that don’t have medical marijuana programs in place.
+Furthermore, due to the fact that it does not contain THC, hemp-derived CBD is often available in all states, including those that don’t have medical marijuana programs in place.